MrHKMY/LogInSignUp-using-Retrofit/README.md

 # LogInSignUp-using-Retrofit

-Login and SignUp form for Android using Retrofit2.
+Login and SignUp form for Android using Retrofit2 library.

-Data are stored in MySQL database and PHP file are used to store and retrieve the data in the database table.
+Data are stored in MySQL database.

+PHP files are used to store and retrieve the data in the database table.